 If the commercial enterprise formed through the regional center is a Limited Liability Partnership, it should comply with the federal as well as state laws when dealing with securities.
 If the EB-5 visa project does not comply with the laws, it can cause the regional center to fail, thereby sinking the entire capital investment of the investor.

-Hence, whether the investor is investing $100,000 or $500,000 in a regional center project or as an individual, it is important to thoroughly investigate and do due diligence of the regional center and the project before investing the sum.
+Hence, whether the investor is investing $1,800,000 or $900,000 plus the processing overhead cost, legal and filing fees in a regional center project or as an individual, it is important to thoroughly investigate and do due diligence of the regional center and the project before investing the sum.
 There are risks involved and understanding these risks will help immigrant investors to choose the best project to invest in.